bnomei/kirby-imageoptim/readme.md

 Note: ImageOptim API will only be called on webserver.
 On localhost the kirby thumbs api will be used to avoid the timeconsuming [upload api call](https://github.com/ImageOptim/php-imageoptim-api#imagefrompathfilepath--local-source-image).

-If you need a lot of thumbs optimized [Imagekit](https://github.com/fabianmichael/kirby-imagekit) is a good choice.
+If you need a lot of thumbs optimized [Imagekit](https://github.com/fabianmichael/kirby-imagekit) is a good alternative.
+But if you need to preserve the exact color temperatures and hiqh quality of an image Imageoptim provides better results since it does not use GD or Imagick.

 ## Requirements